psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 As a man in pouertè.

 Sir Cleges, and his son gent,
-The right waye to CardifFe went
+The right waye to Cardiffe went
 Oppon Cristemas daye.
 To the castell he cam full right,
 As they were to mete dyght,